philipturner/ue5-nanite-macos/README.md

 Debug views now appear; explain the crash.

+> Warning: The text in this section is poorly written, so it may be difficult to understand.

 TODO: Clean up changes to shaders, consolidate change 3 to only describe those changes.